raspberrychris/3dprintersking/content/posts/anycubic-photon-mono-x-3d-printer.md

 So how does the Photon Mono X 3D Printer compare to other 3D Printers on the market?
 Have a look at the above comparison table to see how the 3D Printers compare.

+**PROS**
+1\.
+Easy to get set up
+2\.
+Top notch print quality
+3\.
+Good Slicing Software
+4\.
+Beautiful touch screen that works well
+5\.
+Extra film screens included for the resin vat which is  useful.

+**CONS**
+1\.
+Fumes.
+Make sure you well ventilate your room.
+2\.
+Models can sometimes stick to the plate.
+3\.
+It can get messy easily with resin 3d printing.
+4\.
+The slicing software could be more advanced

 ## Our Verdict

-This is a fantastic 3D Printer and we can highly recommend it on all fronts.
+Overall we think this is a fantastic Resin 3D Printer and we can highly recommend it on all fronts.
 It is very high quality and it comes with a huge touch screen.
 The 3D printer is easy to use and has a lot of fantastic features packed into one box.
 The build size is also big enough for you to grow into and run multiple projects.
-If you are looking for a high quality 3D printer that is easy to use then you will probably like the ANYCUBIC Photon Mono Resin 3D Printer.
+If you are looking for a high quality 3D printer that is easy to use then you will probably like the [ANYCUBIC Photon Mono Resin 3D Printer.](#)

 ##### **5/5**

-⭐⭐⭐⭐⭐
+⭐⭐⭐⭐⭐[

-**Click here to check out the ANYCUBIC Photon Mono X Resin 3D Printer product review on Amazon.com...**
+**Click here to check out the ANYCUBIC Photon Mono X Resin 3D Printer product review on Amazon.com...**](#)